Lung cancer is the growth of malignant cells in one or both of your lungs.

 Occupational and Environmental Exposure

-Exposure to lung irritants such as asbestos, wood smoke, burning coal, mine dust, metals and paint increase the risk of lung cancer.
-Long-term or heavy exposure to radon, a naturally-occurring radioactive gas that seeps into buildings, is also associated with the development of lung cancer.
+Exposure to lung irritants such as asbestos, wood smoke, burning coal, mine dust, metals, and paint increase the risk of lung cancer.
+Long-term or heavy exposure to radon, a naturally occurring radioactive gas that seeps into buildings, is also associated with the development of lung cancer.
 Even air pollutants from the combustion of diesel fuel and other fossil fuels have been linked to lung cancer.

-Those with close family members who have had lung cancer carry a higher risk of developing it themselves.
+Those with close family members who have had lung cancer carry a higher risk of developing in themselves.
 This risk is higher if the relative was 60 years old or younger when they developed it.

 Medical Conditions and Treatments

-- Lung diseases, such as chronic obstructive pulmonary disease (COPD) and tuberculosis (TB)
+- Lung diseases, such as Chronic Obstructive Pulmonary Disease (COPD) and Tuberculosis (TB)

-- HIV infections suppress the body’s immune system, causing lung diseases like pneumonia
+- HIV Infections suppress the body’s immune system, causing lung diseases like pneumonia

 - Multiple endocrine neoplasia is associated with carcinoid tumors